-The learner-first model recommends to revisit your learner personas and locating the knowledge gaps for each persona group.
+The learner-first model recommends to revisit your learner personas and locate the knowledge gaps for each persona group.

 For example, if your training involves Workplace Safety then you could deliver a survey around that topic to each of your learner persona groups.

-By evaluating your survey results, you may find that one of your groups has a solid grasp of Workplace Safety, whilst another is sorely lacking comprehension.
+By evaluating your survey results, you may find that one of your groups has a better understanding of Workplace Safety than other teams.
 Knowledge gap located!

 If you’re a larger organization with a sizeable training budget, you can use emerging technologies to locate knowledge gaps in real time.
 Adaptive learning platforms are a great example of an emerging learner-first technology.

 The final step in defining your learning goals is to combine your learning requirements with your knowledge gaps.